-When it comes to IT infrastructure management, one of the main questions that need to be addressed is whether to use a dedicated IP or a shared IP.
+When it comes to IT infrastructure management, one of the main questions that needs to be addressed is whether to use a dedicated IP or a shared IP.
 Both options have pros and cons, and the choice will depend on specific needs and priorities.

-In this blog post, we'll explore the differences between dedicated and shared internet protocol types, and factors you should consider when deciding which one to use.
-This will allow you to understand both options better and make an informed decision best suited to your business case.
+In this blog post, we'll explore the differences between dedicated and shared internet protocol types and factors you should consider when deciding which one to use.
+This will allow you to better understand both options and make an informed decision best suited to your business case.

 What is an IP?